yusufekorman/yusufekorman/README.md

 ## Hi there 👋

 I'm Yusuf!
-- 🔭 I’m currently working on my private AI Assistant.
+- 🔭 I’m currently working on my AI Agent.
-- 🌱 I’m currently learning JavaScript, Python and Rust.
+- 🌱 I’m currently learning JavaScript, Python and Go.
 - 📖 I guess I will always have things to learn.